OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-B/Lab-B04.md

 import 'https://statics.teams.cdn.office.net/sdk/v1.11.0/js/MicrosoftTeams.min.js';
 ```

-- The Teams client supports three themes—light mode, dark mode, and high contrast mode (which is an accissibility feature for users with low visual acuity).
-As the users switch the themes, your application should also switch it's theme so as to blend in.
-To detect theme switching in Teams client we'll have to use the global onject `microsoftTeams`'s context.
+- The Teams client supports three themes—light mode, dark mode, and high contrast mode (which is an accessibility feature for users with low visual acuity).
+As the users switch the themes, your application should also switch its theme so as to blend in.
+To detect theme switching in Teams client we'll have to use the global `microsoftTeams`'s context.

 - We 'll add a function `setTheme()` to switch the css between the application's native style and the team's themes.
 Copy and paste below code block:
 ```javascript